 "Very well, let us pretend I am properly contrite and get to the point," Rhys huffed.

 "Fine, you grouch.
-You remember that old house on Denting Street?
-It's been sold, and apparently the new owners are some wacky lady and a god of a man.
+You remember that massive old house on Denting Street?
+It's finally been sold, and apparently the new owners are some posh old lady and a god of a man.
 I thought you might like to know, that's all," she said.
 Gwen latched on to her cup and grinned unrepentantly at her fuming friend.
-He was chewing over his insults, she could tell by the way he scrunched his nose just so.
+He was chewing over his insults; she could tell by the way he scrunched his nose just so.
 He wasn't appreciative of anyone's attempts to find him a boyfriend, but that didn't stop Gwen from trying.

 "Of course it does, you twit.
 You mentioned leather, how many people around here wear leather?"